Frequently Asked Questions

-In fact, desserts are often part of a healthy plant based vegan diet because they contain healthy ingredients like fruit, and they don’t contain unhealthy ingredients that are terrible for you, like cream, butter or eggs.
+In fact, desserts are often part of a healthy plant based diet because they contain healthy ingredients like fruit, and they don’t contain unhealthy ingredients that are terrible for you, like cream, butter or eggs.
 You can even substitute gluten-free flour to make it easier on your tummy if you have a gluten issue.

 We also get recipes from plant based and vegan cookbooks and websites, and we give credit where credit is due with a link to their website or their cookbook on Amazon.
 We may get an affiliate commission from these links, but we only recommend things we’ve tried and like.

-We prepare every recipe that we share and do a thorough taste-test to make sure it’s worthy of being in our vegan recipes list and in your weekly vegan meal plan.
+We prepare every recipe that we share and do a thorough taste-test to make sure it’s worthy of being in our plant based recipes list and in your meal plan.

-However, the vegan diet can be difficult to transition to correctly, especially if you’ve never cooked without animal products before.
+However, the plant based diet can be difficult to transition to correctly, especially if you’ve never cooked without animal products before.
 Many people fall into a rut and eat the same things over and over with very little variety.
-Sometimes they’re afraid to try new recipes so they stick with the old tried and true, or they don’t plan ahead so when they go to the grocery store they don’t get everything they need to cook healthy vegan dishes.
+Sometimes they’re afraid to try new recipes so they stick with the old tried and true, or they don’t plan ahead so when they go to the grocery store they don’t get everything they need to cook healthy vegan recipes.

-The key to a delicious plant-based diet is to eat a variety of different things each day, and we make that easy with our weekly vegan meal plans.
+The key to a delicious plant based diet is to eat a variety of different things each day, and we make that easy with our plant based meal plan.
 We do all the thought and research for you so you can spend your time with your family or doing some other rewarding activity.